Electrical Engineering Technology Bachelor of Science Degree

 Fifth Year | ||

-Students may elect to use any combination of Open and Technical Electives to complete the one of the options listed below:
+Students who elect to pursue a Degree Option may use any combination of Open and Technical Electives to complete the options listed below:

 Audio